Last Updated on January 30, 2024 by rudyooms

 Let’s sign off from the broken Azure Ad account and log back in with a nice dedicated local admin account protected with LAPS… Once you found the proper credentials to log in, fire up a command prompt and run Dsregcmd /forcerecovery

-You will be prompted to log in with your Microsoft 365 credentials to start some recovery
+After entering the recovery command, you will be prompted to log in with your Microsoft 365 credentials to start the AAD Recovery

 After a while you will receive a nice prompt telling you, it’s almost done.
 Please read it.